Novel Gene Identified in Tanning Dependence

 The Surgeon General recently released a “Call to Action to Prevent Skin Cancer,” which highlights the dangers of both indoor tanning and outdoor exposure to ultraviolet light and the cost of skin cancer to both individuals and the nation, and calls for more efforts to be made, including more research, to prevent skin cancer.

 The eight-member research team also included Yale scientists Allen Bale, Andrew DeWan, Joel Gelernter, David Leffell, Ferrucci and Mayne, and Jerod Stapleton of the Rutgers Cancer Institute of New Jersey.

-This Article was submitted by Denise L Meyer, on Tuesday, August 05, 2014.
+This article was submitted by Denise L Meyer on August 5, 2014.